bytewax/ml-iot/README.md

 In this repository, we will process IoT data containing air quality data from a sensor.
 We will use the River library to detect anomalies in the data.

-In this repository, we explore a two-fold approach, we first process the data in a batch manner, and then we process the data in a streaming manner.
+We explore a two-fold approach, we first process the data in a batch manner, and then we process the data in a streaming manner.

+Read the complete blog [here](https://bytewax.io/blog/batch-or-streaming-processing-for-iot-data)

 ## Running the notebooks